 - (a) is married to the other person; - (b) has in good faith entered into a marriage with the other person that is void or voidable; or - (c) is a common-law partner of the other person.

 Note: This definition means that a common-law partner will be considered a "spouse" for all purposes under this Law.
-If common-law partners are not to be treated the same, then s. (c) above should be deleted and the Law amended to include the words "common-law partner" in all sections relating to spouses that would apply to common-law partners.
+If common-law partners are not to be treated the same, then

 Rules of Interpretation